 In the hallways, authentic, trustworthy, Godly relationships form.
 Hard.
 We carried each other’s burdens there.
 We prayed and encouraged and celebrated together.
 We formed a treasured tribe.

 So as I sat there, crying, I said, out loud, the one thing my heart needed to release.

 “Jen, I think God had it right to start with.
 I should not be a mother.
 I am not made for this.
 I’m doing it all wrong, every day, and my miracle daughter is suffering.”

 And she did exactly what I needed her to do.

 Validate my voice.

 She heard me.
-She understood my feelings came from a place of hurt.
-She recognized my need for guidance.
-And, most importantly, she knew I needed Godly wisdom and prayer.
+She understood my feelings came from a place of hurt, recognized my need for guidance, and, most importantly, she knew I needed Godly wisdom and prayer.